14 Market Revolutions

 “New Orleans: Taken from the Opposite Side a Short Distance above the Middle or Picayune Ferry,” Painted by W. J. Bennett from a Sketch by A. Mondelli.
 Engraved by W. J. Bennett, 1841, Published by Henry I. Megarey, New York

 Steamboats were dangerous but effective.
-Their boilers could explode, just as Napoleon feared, or they could flip over if they snagged river bottoms that shifted due to erosion, a problem worsened by deforestation on the banks from cutting wood to fuel their engines.
-The worst maritime disaster in American history, the explosion of the steamboat Sultana (right) in the Mississippi River in 1865, killed more people (1167) than the Titanic in 1912.
+Their boilers could explode, just as Napoleon may have feared, or they could flip over if they snagged river bottoms that shifted due to erosion, a problem worsened by deforestation on the banks from cutting wood to fuel their engines.
+The worst maritime disaster in American history, the explosion of the steamboat Sultana (right) in the Mississippi River in 1865, killed more people (1167) than the Titanic sinking in 1912.
 In 1849, Abraham Lincoln won a patent for an inflatable device for dislodging boats that ran aground called the Buoying Vessels Over Shoals.
 While Lincoln is the only president to have won a patent and worked for a time as a patent lawyer on McCormick’s mechanical reaper, branding wasn’t his strong suit.
 Yet, by and large, the advantages of steamboats outweighed their risks as they reduced shipping costs and made traveling easier.

 Mississippi River Landing, Memphis, Tennessee, 1906